Easily restore your project to a previous version with our new Instant One-click Backup Recovery

-React is an open-source front-end JavaScript library that allows developers to create user interfaces using UI components and single-page applications.
-One of the most important features we always want to implement when developing these applications is routing.
+React is an open-source frontend JavaScript framework that allows developers to create user interfaces using UI components and single-page applications.
+Routing is one of the most important features we always want to implement when developing these applications.

-Routing is the process of redirecting a user to different pages based on their action or request.
-In React routing, you'll be using an external library called React router, which can be difficult to configure if you don't understand how it works.
+Routing redirects users to different pages based on their actions or requests.
+In React routing, you'll use an external library called React router, which can be challenging to configure if you need help understanding how it works.

-To fully comprehend and follow this guide, we would create an application that properly illustrates almost all aspects of navigation with appropriate use cases.
-We would create/use a cocktails app that retrieves her data from Hygraph via GraphQL.
-All aspects of routing covered in this guide are used in this application, which can be accessed via this live link.
+To fully comprehend and follow this guide, we would create an application that properly illustrates all aspects of navigation with appropriate use cases.
+We would create/use a cocktails app that retrieves data from Hygraph via GraphQL.
+This application, which can be accessed via this live link, uses all aspects of routing covered in this guide.

 cocktail app with routing in react

-Note: This guide only covers routing; however, the aspect of creating a schema on Hygraph and how we consumed the data will not be covered; notwithstanding, here is a link to the source code on GitHub, and I have also included a picture of what the schema looks like in this article.
+Note: This guide only covers routing; however, the aspect of creating a schema on Hygraph and how we consumed the data will not be covered; notwithstanding, here is a link to the source code, and I have also included a picture of what the schema looks like in this article.

 Prerequisite